 Instructions:

 - Marinate the Pork: In a large bowl, mix pork strips with chopped onion, garlic, cumin, paprika, salt, and pepper.
-Let it sit for at least 2 hours or overnight for the best flavor.
+Let it sit for at least 2 hours or overnight for the best flavour.

 - Preheat and Wrap: Preheat your oven to 375°F (190°C).
 Lay out the bacon slices on a flat surface, slightly overlapping.